wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 Aspect | Examples | Notes
 --- | --- | ---
 Environment | dev, stg, prod | Depending on the purpose and name of each environment.
-Location | usw (China North), use (China East 2) | Depending on the region of the datacenter or the region of the organization.
+Location | China North, China East | Depending on the region of the datacenter or the region of the organization.
 Azure component, service, or product | Rg for resource group, Svc for cloud service, VNet for virtual network | Depending on the product for which the resource provides support.
 Role | sql, ora, sp, iis | Depending on the role of the virtual machine.
 Instance | 01, 02, 03, etc. | For resources that have more than one instance.
 For example, load balanced web servers in a cloud service.